Jah Itagaki's REGGAE LIFE

 and Nubian, Rasta, herb and related history

-1951: Ruddy Thomas is born in Kingston, Jamaica.
+1944: Singer Roy Shirley is born on North Street in Kingston, Jamaica.

 Try another date: